Chart Color Schemes

 Woodcroft is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Woodcroft's dwelling structure, as per the latest Census, consisted of 78.7% houses and 21.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Woodcroft stood at 28.5%, similar to Sydney metro's level.
-Mortgaged dwellings constituted 50.6%, with rented dwellings making up 20.9%.
-The median monthly mortgage repayment in the area was $2,275, lower than Sydney metro's average of $2,427.
-Median weekly rent in Woodcroft was recorded at $470, matching Sydney metro's figure.
-Nationally, Woodcroft's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Woodcroft's dwelling structures, as per the latest Census, consisted of 78.7% houses and 21.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Woodcroft stood at 28.5%, similar to Sydney metro, with mortgaged dwellings at 50.6% and rented ones at 20.9%.
+The median monthly mortgage repayment was $2,275, below the Sydney metro average of $2,427.
+Median weekly rent in Woodcroft was $470, matching Sydney metro's figure but higher than the national average of $375.
+Nationally, Woodcroft's mortgage repayments were significantly higher at $1,863.

 Frequently Asked Questions - Housing